FontoXML/fontoxml-table-flow-tei/README.md

 		}
 	},

-	// Use createIconWidget to add column icons before rows.
+	// Use createIconWidget to add an icon before each row.
 Any widget can be added but only icon widget is supported.
 	rowBefore: [
 		createIconWidget('dot-circle-o', {
 			clickOperation: 'do-nothing'
 		})
+	],

+    // This widgets are before columns.
+All widgets are supported.
+Column widgets are linked to the cell elements in the first row.
+If there is even one merged cell (to left or right) in the first row, the widgets in columnBefore widget area are not rendered.
+Optional, defaults to an empty array.
+	columnBefore: [
+		createIconWidget('clock-o', {
+			clickOperation: 'lcTime-value-edit',
+			tooltipContent: 'Click here to edit the duration' })
 	],